-Gay Straight Alliance (GSA), also known as Essex North Shore Awareness Group, is a forum of support for every sort of diversity, including but not limited to gender and sexual orientation issues, religious issues, and racial issues.
-GSA is a group of thoughtful and caring Essex North Shore Citizens who are excited to belong to a school where diversity is not only accepted but encouraged.
+The Gay-Straight Alliance (GSA), also known as Essex North Shore Awareness Group, is a forum of support for every sort of diversity, including but not limited to gender and sexual orientation issues, religious issues, and racial issues.
+GSA is a group of thoughtful and caring Essex North Shore citizens who are excited to belong to a school where diversity is not only accepted but encouraged.
 GSA sponsors social activities as well as forums for the education of the school community about the importance of tolerance and diversity.

 This club is for students who want to learn to show cattle in fitting and showmanship competitions.
 Students will choose a school cow to work with and train to show in local cattle shows, such as the Topsfield Fair.